afranken/jmeter-analysis-maven-plugin/README.md

           </goals>
           <configuration>
             <!--
-            source file that contains jmeter result data.
-Must be XML format or a GZIPed XML format -->
-            <source>path/to/jmeter.jtl</source>
+            An AntPath-Style pattern matching a JMeter XML result file to analyze.
+Must be a fully qualified path.
+            File may be GZiped, must end in .gz then.
+            -->
+            <source>${project.build.directory}/**/*.jtl</source>

             <!--
             directory where to store analysis result files.
 At least the files "summary.txt" and "summary.html" will be stored here.